fusion809/i3-configs/README.md

 * Zsh, which is required for the floating point arithmetic used in download/upload calculations.

 ## Customization
-If you do not want to use these apps (Terminator and Spectacle) and want to use alternative apps edit `~/.i3/config` accordingly.
+If you do not want to use these apps (Terminology and ImageMagick) and want to use alternative apps edit `~/.i3/config` accordingly.
 Likewise these configs are set up for PCs with 5 or more cores.
 If your screen is small and the i3bar does not seem to fit properly on your screen I would suggest editing the font setting line in `~/.i3/config` accordingly.
 If you use some other internet connection than wlo1 you will need to edit the `~/.i3/download.sh` and `~/.i3/upload.sh` files to use your network connection.

 ## Shortcuts
 | Shortcut                                                                        | Action                                                                                                         |